Member | Established: 1953 | Member since 1977

 Status of Fulfillment by SMO

-IBR-IRE indicates in its SMO Action Plan that it continues to support members by organizing roughly 85 annual conferences and information sessions in French and Dutch to help members fulfill the 120 hours of CPD requirement over a three-year period.
+IBR-IRE indicates in its SMO Action Plan that supports members by organizing roughly 85 annual conferences and information sessions in French and Dutch to help members fulfill the CPD requirement.
 It also participates in the work of the Common Content which entails nine of Europe’s accountancy institutes working together to harmonize professional qualifications.

-The institute has developed a range of activities to raise the public’s awareness of ISA and assist its members with the implementation of the auditing standards via tools such as the “Revidocs” or the “Petites Entités-Kleine Entiteiten” (Pack PE-KE).
+The institute has developed a range of activities to and assist its members with the implementation of the auditing standards via tools such as the “Revidocs” or the “Petites Entités-Kleine Entiteiten” (Pack PE-KE).
 The Pack PE-KE was developed in 2013 (last updated in 2019) to facilitate the implementation of ISA requirements for small entities.
 As for Revidocs, which was based on the NBA Netherlands tool “Verklaringengenerator”, it was completed in 2019 to guide auditors in preparing their audit reports.

 Amongst others, the IBR-IRE has developed an ISA implementation manual and provides continuing professional development courses on this topic.
 It also developed auditing standards for small and medium-sized entities which were approved by all relevant stakeholders in 2019.